tbali0524/playground-c2779db2/markdowns/static-analysis.md

 A _static code analyser tool_ scans the codebase for possible errors WITHOUT running the code.
 It can detect much more than just syntax errors: type juggling, invalid assumptions on function return types, and lots of other code smells.
-It does NOT replaces proper testing, but complements it.
+It does NOT replace proper testing, but complements it.

 There are several great code analyser tools available, in this playground we will use `PHPStan`.
 _(See the links section at the bottom for some others.)_